TZ-Physics/DevTestOpsSecurity/README.md

 [TestCase]A. Panichella, and et al. Automated test case generation as a many-objective optimisation problem with dynamic selection of the targets.
 IEEE Transactions on Software Engineering, 2018, 44(2):122-158.

-[Ads]K. Liu, and et al. IntelligentdesignofmultimediacontentinAlibaba.
+[Ads]K. Liu, and et al. Intelligent design of multimedia content in Alibaba.
 Front Inform Technol Electron Eng, 2019, 20(12):1657-1664.

 [Ads]W. You, and et al. Automatic synthesis of advertising images according to a specified style.
 Front Inform Technol Electron Eng, 2020.